 This is the Sciblogs guest blog, where we run science-related submissions from the Sciblogs community and beyond.
 Contact Sciblogs editor Peter Griffin about making a submission - or about hosting a blog on Sciblogs.

 Dr Helen Petousis-Harris blogs about vaccines and vaccination.
 Her background is predominantly biological sciences, and she did her PhD in Vaccinology, specifically around vaccine reactions.
 She worked at the Immunisation Advisory Centre at the University of Auckland between 1998 and 2018 where she has developed a passion for all things vaccine.
-Currently Helen has an appointment as a Senior Lecturer in the Department of General Practice and Primary Health Care and her teaching is largely around vaccination.
-Her research focuses on a number of aspects of vaccines and vaccination but in particular vaccine effectiveness and vaccines safety.
-She is a member of the World Health Organisation Global Advisory Committee on Vaccine Safety (GACVS) and the Brighton Collaboration Science Board.
+Currently Helen has an appointment as an associate professor in the Department of General Practice and Primary Health Care and her teaching is largely around vaccination.
+Her research focuses on a number of aspects of vaccines and vaccination but in particular vaccine effectiveness and vaccine safety.
+She is chair of the World Health Organization Global Advisory Committee on Vaccine Safety (GACVS).
 Of course all opinions in this blog are her own.

 This is a science blog, dissent is welcome if justified and respectful.
 Trolling and personal insults are not and will be trashed.